Sean-w94/atmos/article/article.md

 $ npm link @atmos/config
 ```

-With `npm link` it's live configuration no need to reinstall when
+The `npm link` command removes the need reinstall every time we
-we make changes.
+change configuration settings.

 In the [`config`][] folder we have four files